2000s

 The war on terror and War in Afghanistan began after the September 11 attacks in 2001.
 The International Criminal Court was formed in 2002.
 In 2003, a United States-led coalition invaded Iraq, and the Iraq War led to the end of Saddam Hussein's rule as Iraqi President and the Ba'ath Party.
 Al-Qaeda and affiliated Islamist militant groups performed terrorist acts throughout the decade.
+The war on terror exacerbated global autocratization.
 The Second Congo War, the deadliest conflict since World War II, ended in 2003.
 Further wars that ended included the Algerian Civil War, the Angolan Civil War, the Sierra Leone Civil War, the Second Liberian Civil War, the Nepalese Civil War, and the Sri Lankan Civil War.
 Wars that began included the conflict in the Niger Delta, the Houthi insurgency, and the Mexican drug war.

 Climate change and global warming became common concerns in the 2000s.
 Prediction tools made significant progress, UN-sponsored organizations such as the IPCC gained influence, and studies such as the Stern Review influenced public support for paying the political and economic costs of countering climate change.
 The global temperature kept climbing during the decade.
 In December 2009, the World Meteorological Organization (WMO) announced that the 2000s may have been the warmest decade since records began in 1850, with four of the five warmest years since 1850 having occurred in this decade.
 The WMO's findings were later echoed by the NASA and the NOAA.
 Major natural disasters included Cyclone Nargis in 2008 and earthquakes in Pakistan and China in 2005 and 2008, respectively.
 The deadliest natural disaster (Note: Pandemics, such as the COVID-19 pandemic, are typically classified in their own category whilst natural disasters include earthquakes, storms, volcanic eruptions, floods, etc.) and most powerful earthquake of the 21st century occurred in 2004 when a 9.1–9.3 earthquake and its subsequent tsunami struck multiple nations in the Indian Ocean, killing 230,000 people.